xapian/xapian-gsoc-proposal/proposal.rst

 ..
 Tell us a bit about yourself.

-I am a master student in computer science at the University of Saarland, Germany.
+I am a master student in computer science department at the University of Saarland, Germany.
 I am from Karnataka, India.

-I choose courses which has project work as part of it, this helped me improve my overall programming skills(coding,testing, debugging).
-I am hands-on with tools like gdb, valgrind.
+During my masters studies, I have selected courses which also involves project work.This has helped me immensely to improve my overall programming skills (coding,testing, debugging).
+I have practical experience with tools - gdb, valgrind.

 During my spare time, I learn about new programming languages or read code from github repos and pick up the design, coding styles etc.